 Quoting the authors: "One of the clearest demonstrations of how alcohol use negatively impacts the family is the widely documented association between alcohol use and interpersonal violence.
 Family problems that are likely to co-occur with alcohol problems include ...

 Course 4J - Anger Management for Substance Abuse and Mental Health Clients: A Cognitive Behavioral Therapy Manual.

-The course material is accessed free of charge through an internet link to the U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Substance Abuse and Mental Health Services Administration Center for Substance Abuse Treatment.
-This is DHHS Publication No. 07-4008, originally printed in 2002, and republished in 2007.
+The course is published by the U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Substance Abuse and Mental Health Services Administration Center for Substance Abuse Treatment, recently reviewed.

 IMPORTANT NOTE: There is a Participant Workbook which is for use by group members, which provides group members with a summary of the information presented in each session.
-You may find and print the Participant Workbook (in English, Spanish, and Korean) at this web address:
+You may find and print the Participant Workbooks (in English, Spanish, and Korean) from links in the catalog.

-Course 2H.
-Working with HIV-AIDS-positive adolescents and families.
+Course 2H Working with HIV-AIDS-positive adolescents and families.
 In the second chapter, the authors discuss the indicators of abuse and domestic violence in HIV families, the assessment approach, some appropriate intervention techniques with HIV-affected families, and some special treatment planning issues when the HIV patient is the PERPETRATOR vs. when he or she is the VICTIM.
-Click the links at the bottom of the course description and read it for free.

 FLORIDA: Courses 5H, 4J, 5K and 5L are approved for Domestic Violence in Florida for LMHCs, LCSWs, and LMFTs, and Florida CAPs.
 Courses 5K and 5L are also approved in the GENERAL category in Florida for all of these licenses and certifications.